 When do polls close in each state?

-More than 97 million Americans voted early as of Monday, November 2, the day before Election Day.
-Despite the record number of early voters, there will still be tens of millions voting on Election Day, and knowing the poll information in your state is crucial.
+Just under 100 million Americans voted before Election Day.
+Despite that record number of early votes, tens of millions of voters are heading to the polls on November 3.
+Knowing the polling information in your state is crucial to ensuring that your vote is counted.

 Here's when the polls close in each state: